 In Qarth in central Essos, the Thirteen control a thousand ships, the Ancient Guild of Spicers own about twelve hundred or thirteen hundred, and the Tourmaline Brotherhood has about eight hundred.

 In Braavos, the Sealord commands a fleet of warships second to none, and a mercantile fleet whose purple hulls and purple sails have become a common sight throughout the known world.
 The Arsenal of Braavos can reportedly build a war galley in a day.

-Ships are used in small skirmishes, raids, and full-scale naval engagements, such as the Battle of Fair Isle.
+Ships are used in small skirmishes, raids, and full-scale naval engagements, such as the sea battle off Fair Isle.
 Lords whose lands abut the coast might need to maintain a few war galleys to defend against piracy.
 Ships are also use for support roles, such as providing provisions and transporting troops.

 The basic tactic of naval battles is to get the ship close enough to ram the other ship, board her, and fight the rest of the battle on the deck.
 Up until they close, longbows and crossbows can be used.
 Sometimes siege weapons are carried on the largest war galleys.

 - Longships of the Iron Fleet are used as fast raiding ships.
 They can travel twice as swiftly as a merchant cog and are three times the size of standard longships.
 The standard tactic for engaging is to board the enemy ship.
 The whole crew being doubling as both marines and oarsmen, as well as the ironborn preference for wearing armor despite the risk of drowning, gives the ironborn an advantage when boarding.